How To Recognize The Signs Of An Abusive Relationship

 - Avoiding family and friends because you feel ashamed

-- Feel that you can never do anything right
+- Feeling that you can never do anything right

-- Make excuses for your partner's aggression toward you
+- Making excuses for your partner's aggression toward you.

 Changes In Your Emotional Well-Being

-It is always important to stay in touch with your emotions, how you feel about yourself is one of the best ways to recognize the signs of an abusive relationship.
-Changes in how you feel about yourself can happen slowly, paying attention to your needs and your happiness is essential to recognizing emotional and mental abuse.
-If you are feeling/experiencing any of these feelings, your relationship may be crossing the line to an abusive situation:
+Paying attention to how you feel about yourself can also be a way to recognize an abusive relationship.
+Changes in how you feel about yourself can happen slowly; paying attention to your well-being and noticing how it might be shifting can be useful in recognize emotional and mental abuse.
+If you are feeling or experiencing any of these feelings, your relationship may be crossing the line to an abusive situation:

 - Feelings of shame or embarrassment

 - Feeling trapped